Maaaalik/Maaaalik/README.md

 ## I'm a Student and a little Developer!!

-- 🌱 I’m currently learning JavaScript 🤣
+- 🌱 I’m currently learning JavaScript/Python 🤣
 - 👯 I want to be a great programmer
 - ⚡ Fun fact: I love to watch anime and read manga